amihere/digital_qlc/questions.md

 ## overwhelm_wellbeing

 **Question:** Thank you for sharing that.
 When days feel heavy, it helps to pause.
 On a scale of 1 to 10, how would you say your overall wellbeing has been this past week?

-**Type:** choice

-**Options:** 1-3 really struggling, 4-6 getting by, 7-10 doing okay overall
+1-3 really struggling, 4-6 getting by, 7-10 doing okay overall

+**Type:** number

 **Next:** overwhelm_explore